 A single AEHF satellite provides greater total capacity than the entire legacy five-satellite Milstar constellation.
 Individual user data rates will be increased five-fold, permitting transmission of tactical military communications, such as real-time video, battlefield maps and targeting data.
 In addition to its tactical mission, AEHF assures the critical protected communications links for national leaders, such as the President and Joint Chiefs of Staff, in all levels of conflict.

 Lockheed Martin is currently under contract to deliver six AEHF satellites and the Mission Control Segment.
-The program has begun production of the fifth and sixth AEHF satellites, and initial operational capability of the system is planned for mid-2015.
+The program has begun production of the fifth and sixth AEHF satellites, and initial operational capability of the system was July 28, 2015.

 The AEHF team includes the U.S. Air Force Military Satellite Communications Systems Directorate at the Space and Missile Systems Center, Los Angeles Air Force Base, Calif.
 Lockheed Martin Space Systems Company, Sunnyvale, Calif., is the AEHF prime contractor, space and ground segments provider as well as system integrator, with Northrop Grumman Aerospace Systems, Redondo Beach, Calif., as the payload provider.